openstack/devstack/tools/xen/README.md

 For details on installation, see: http://wiki.openstack.org/XenServer/Install

-Here are some sample Xenserver network settings for when you are just getting started (I use settings like this with a lappy + cheap wifi router):
+Here are some sample Xenserver network settings for when you are just getting started (Settings like this have been used with a laptop + cheap wifi router):

 * XenServer Host IP: 192.168.1.10
 * XenServer Netmask: 255.255.255.0